primer/react/.changeset/wild-students-bow.md

 "@primer/react": feature
 ---

-Adds support for nested submenus to `ActionMenu`, along with a new `ActionMenu.MenuItemAnchor` component
+Adds support for nested submenus to `ActionMenu`